dmx-systems/dmx-documentation/docs/user.rst

     :alt: Tool bar with workspace and topic map selection

 * Both have a context information button.
 Click them to see more information.
 For the moment the most interesting information is the access control. **The first default workspace and the default topic map are in SharingMode "public" that is: They are not private, but world-readable.**
+* In the upper right corner there is a button with an arrow.
+It is greyed out if nothing is selected.
+Later you can open the detail panel by pressing it.

 Adding your first topic
 =======================